Dinosaur Fossils & Teeth - U.S.

 Learn More

 A very rare, Top Quality Tyrannosaurus rex tooth.
 This tooth measures 2-1/8".
 The enamel has excellent color and patina.
 Excellent anterior and good posterior serrations.
 Base cross-section is a wide oval.
-Minimal hydration cracks with minimal crack fill.
-A natural tooth.
-A top quality tooth!
+Minimal hydration cracks with some crack fill.
+An excllent tooth!
 T-Rex was the apex during the late Cretaceous with massive teeth capable of crushing its prey.
 See the detailed description to determine how to tell a real T-Rex tooth!
-Legally collected on private land in the Hell Creek Fm., Daeson Co., Montana.
+Legally collected on private land in the Hell Creek Fm., Dawson Co., Montana.
 Authenticity guaranteed.
 Note - a Riker display frame is included.

 DT02 SIZE: 2-1/8" (Base: 1-1/8" x 7/8")